lake-wg/edhoc/draft-ietf-lake-edhoc.md

   |          | Payload: EDHOC message_3
   |          |
 ~~~~~~~~~~~~~~~~~~~~~~~
-{: #fig-coap2 title="Transferring EDHOC in CoAP when the Initiator is CoAP Server"}
+{: #fig-coap2 title="Transferring EDHOC in CoAP when the Initiator is CoAP server."}
 {: artwork-align="center"}

 To protect against denial-of-service attacks, the CoAP server MAY respond to the first POST request with a 4.01 (Unauthorized) containing an Echo option {{I-D.ietf-core-echo-request-tag}}.
 This forces the initiator to demonstrate its reachability at its apparent network address.
 If message fragmentation is needed, the EDHOC messages may be fragmented using the CoAP Block-Wise Transfer mechanism {{RFC7959}}.